sqlserverworkshops/OpenAI-DataPro/sqldev/03 - Coding Fundamentals with Azure OpenAI.md

 - Chat Completion API.
 - Completion API.

-Each API requires input data to be formatted differently, which in turn impacts overall prompt design.
+Each API requires input data to be **formatted differently**, which in turn impacts overall prompt design.
 The **Chat Completion API** supports the GPT-35-Turbo and GPT-4 models.
 These models are designed to take input formatted in a [specific chat-like transcript](https://learn.microsoft.com/en-us/azure/ai-services/openai/how-to/chatgpt) stored inside an array of dictionaries.

+While these models are extremely powerful, their behavior is also very sensitive to the prompt.
+This makes prompt construction an important skill to develop.

+Prompt construction can be difficult.
+In practice, the prompt acts to configure the model weights to complete the desired task, but it's more of an art than a science, often requiring experience and intuition to craft a successful prompt.
+The goal of this section is to help get you started with this learning process.
+It attempts to capture general concepts and patterns that apply to all GPT models.
+However it's important to understand that each model behaves differently, so the learnings may not apply equally to all models.

 ### Prompt components